Wild Peach Properties

 Completed renovation · Springfield, Oregon

 Our first project under the WPP name, and the one that sharpened our methodology.
-We specified low-VOC paint throughout, preserved and protected oak millwork and most wood doors and sealed the fireplace to reduce formaldehyde from wood combustion and help stabilize interior climate.
-These choices reflect our core commitment: every decision either protects the people inside the building or it doesn't.This is also where we first encountered the Six Classes™⁷ framework.
-And where we recognized that there was more beyond low-VOC.
+We specified low-VOC paint throughout, preserved and protected oak millwork and most doors and sealed the fireplace to reduce formaldehyde from wood combustion and help stabilize interior climate.
+These choices reflect our core commitment to prioritize health in housing in each build.This is also where we first encountered the Six Classes™⁷ framework.
+And where we recognized that low-VOC alone was not sufficient.
 The gap between what we specified and what was possible became the foundation of our current materials protocol.
-We document that gap honestly.
-There is truth and lived experience and replicability in the path from questioning to knowing.
+We document that gap honestly because the path from questioning to knowing, from searching to finding, is the discovery for which we are building a replicable process to implement.

 We are actively developing proposals for additional sites in Lane County.